castle2668/astro-blog/src/content/blog/2024-10-21-algorithm-time-complexity copy.md

 }
 ```

 In this case, it doesn’t matter if the array has 10 elements or 10 million.
 The function always logs just the first two elements.
-So, the runtime remains flat on our graph—no changes there!
+So, the runtime remains flat on our graph — no changes there!

 ## 2. Linear Time - O(n)